sharathunni/auto-recon-ng/README.md

   -h, --help            show this help message and exit

-  -w WORKSPACE, --workspace WORKSPACE Workspace name
+  -w, --workspace WORKSPACE Workspace name

   -i FILENAME           Set the recon-ng source using this list